 Teacher Trainings / Workshops

-The next available workshop is entitled Project Underground and is slated for Friday through Sunday, September 26-28, 2014.
+The next available workshop is entitled Project Underground and is slated for Friday through Sunday, September 18 - 20, 2015.
 The workshop focuses on cave and karst environments, engaging participants with numerous caving activities and on-site field trip scenarios.
-The monument has partnered with the University of Sioux Falls in Sioux Falls, South Dakota for one-hour of professional development credit for interested educators.
-For further information, please contact the Chief of Interpretation or review the attached workshop flyer.
+The Monument has partnered with the University of Sioux Falls in Sioux Falls, South Dakota for one-hour of professional development credit for interested educators.
+For further information, please contact the Chief of Interpretation or check back for more details after July 1st.

 On-Site Field Trip Opportunities

 Jewel Cave National Monument offers an assortment of on-site field trip opportunities for interested school groups.
 Ranging from half-day ranger guided tours to all day educational experiences, teachers may be interested in exploring this unique site within the National Park Service.